wateroverdose/fasterLED/README.md

 # fasterLED
 quickly generate code for the FastLED Arduino library

-even though the code generation is working, some features such as saving settings to cookies (i got JSON working :3). app tested on firefox nightly and chromium.
+everything working except the semi-functional color picker. basically, the whole "gradient selector" is working, but if you input a color as hex, the gradient selector goes bananas and selects some random value. app tested on firefox nightly and chromium.

-this tool is still in development. i am currently working on a better UI.
+this tool is still in development. i am currently working on the colorpicker and animating :)

-project completed in about 65%. i will be more than happy to accept pr's with improvements and bug fixes
+project completed in about 75%. i will be more than happy to accept pr's with improvements and bug fixes